Social Work (SOWK)

 Pre-requisites: SOWK 530 or SOWK 561.

-This course is designed to expand students’ knowledge and understanding of human service organizations and to provide approaches for designing and managing human service programs effectively.
+Designed to expand students’ knowledge and understanding of human service organizations and to provide approaches for designing and managing human service programs effectively.
 Organizational and management theories and principles are applied to a range of human services.
-The course focuses on the knowledge, values, and skills needed for successful leadership in creating a meaningful work environment, managing organizational outcomes, and engaging the community.
+Focuses on the knowledge, values, and skills needed for successful leadership in creating a meaningful work environment, managing organizational outcomes, and engaging the community.

 SOWK 671.
 ADVANCED PRACTICUM/SEMINAR.
 1-6 Credits.